 The University of Wisconsin serves as the tertiary care referral center for much of the state of Wisconsin, the western Upper Peninsula of Michigan, and northern Illinois.
 Our head and neck oncology team has remained consistent for more than 20 years, allowing for the cultivation of mature relationships with referring physicians.
 This program cares for a large patient population/referral base.

-In August 2016, the University of Wisconsin Department of Human Oncology and the UW Carbone Cancer Center were awarded Wisconsin’s first NIH-funded Specialized Program of Research Excellence (SPORE).
+The University of Wisconsin was awarded Wisconsin’s first NIH-funded Head and Neck Specialized Program of Research Excellence (SPORE).
 This SPORE, which awarded $14 million over 5 years, focuses on translational research of head and neck cancer, and provides over $400,000 annually in funding for pilot research projects in head and neck cancer.
+Although this original SPORE is nearing completion, we have applied for a second SPORE which, if awarded, will provide additional research opportunities for the head and neck fellow.
 Additionally, the University of Wisconsin Hospital and Clinics is a Lead site for PCORI head and neck outcomes research.